 Runoff from residential and urbanized areas during storm events can be a significant sediment source.
 USEPA's stormwater permitting regulations require public entities to obtain NPDES permit coverage for stormwater discharges from MS4s in specified urbanized areas.
 As such, their stormwater discharges are considered point sources and are prescribed wasteload allocations.
+The MS4 entities are registered under the MS4 General Permit (WV0116025).
+Individual registration numbers for the MS4 entities are WVR030006 for the City of Charleston and WVR030004 for the West Virginia Division of Highways (DOH).

 The Charleston, WV urbanized area overlaps Elk River TMDL watersheds.
-The City of Charleston and the West Virginia Division of Highways (DOH) own and operate MS4s.
+The City of Charleston and the West Virginia DOH own and operate MS4s.
 The City of Charleston's MS4 is contained almost entirely within areas draining directly to the Elk River mainstem near its confluence with Kanawha River.
 DOH MS4 area occurs inside and on the periphery of the Charleston MS4 boundary.